 There are slight variations of this salad.
 Some use chicken versus turkey, or present the greens differently.
 The Hollywood Brown Derby way is to finely chop all the ingredients, likely making this the original chopped salad.

-You'll want to peel and seed your tomatoes otherwise you will have watery tomatoes.
+- Tomatoes: You'll want to peel and seed your tomatoes otherwise you will have watery tomatoes.
 Trust me having the skins off makes a huge difference in elevating this salad.

 Other recipes you may like

 - Armenian Grilled Vegetable Salad (Khorovats Salad)

 - Afternoon Tea Sandwiches (Cucumber, Egg and Cress, Smoked Salmon)

 - The Hollywood Brown Derby's Famous Grapefruit Cake

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!

 - 3 cups chopped iceberg lettuce (about ½ a head or slightly less)

 - 2 cups chopped chicory (also called curly endive)

 - 8 ounces poached turkey breast, finely chopped